 - KMD Supervision

-Only a full member of KMDI can act as supervisor to one of our Collaborative Program students.
+Only a full member of KMDI can act as supervisor to one of our Collaborative Specialization students.
 In cases where the primary supervisor is not a full member of KMDI, a full member of KMDI may serve as co-supervisor to satisfy this requirement.

 - Member Listing